Hifdzullah/hifdzullah.io/README.md

 <h1>My Portfolio</h1>
 <h2>Hi, I'm Hifdzullah!</h2>

-I am  a computer and information systems graduate, highly motivated and self-driven person who have the determination to achieve excellent results on any work or tasks in teamwork and independently.
-Very keen and willing to learn and seek to grow skills and experiences in IT.
-Interested in the area of software development, graphical user authentication, and I'm currently learning computer vision.

 <h2>👨‍💻 Individual Software Development Projects:</h2>

 - <b>Hybrid Graphical User Authentication Using Graphical One-Time-Password and Anchoring and Relay technique for Enhanced Password Security and Memorability for Web-Based Online Banking User Authentication</b>